frankdarnese/react-native-skeleton/README.md

   git remote add origin git@github.com:YOUR-REPOSITORY-NAME.git git push -u origin master
 ```

+## Open the project folder in your favorite editor

+e.g. If you are using atom:<br>
+`atom react-native-skeleton`

 ## Setup ES6 + Babel + JSX Linting with Atom (Optional)